Automattic/blocks-everywhere/readme.txt

 Gutenberg is placed directly on the page along with your post, forum, etc. This means the contents of the editor will look like the page they will appear on.
 However, it also means that styles from the page may affect the editor.

-Currently we don't have a perfect way of seperating these styles and it is possible that styles from the page or from Gutenberg may affect the other.
+Currently, we don't have a perfect way of separating these styles and it is possible that styles from the page or from Gutenberg may affect the other.
 If you are using this plugin then it is expected that you will be able to fix any differences as appropriate for your site.

 The loading of Gutenberg will also increase the page size of any page it is loaded on.
 You should be aware of this and willing to accept this in the context of your site.